arunmaroon/avinci-main/README.md

 # Sirius v2.02 - Enhanced AI Intelligence Platform

-A comprehensive AI-powered platform built with modern technologies for intelligent conversations, document processing, and data analysis. **Now with enhanced chat memory, GPT-4o vision for detailed UI feedback, and task-based usability testing capabilities.**
+A comprehensive AI-powered platform built with modern technologies for intelligent conversations, document processing, and data analysis. **Now with enhanced chat memory, GPT-4o vision for detailed UI feedback, and comprehensive persona management capabilities.**

 ## ✨ New Features in v2.02